Flooding forecast to worsen in Brazil's south, where many who remain are poor

 The meteorology institute predicts the arrival of a mass of cold and dry air will reduce the chance of rain beginning Monday.
 But it also means temperatures are set to drop sharply, to around freezing by Wednesday.
 That makes hypothermia a concern for those who are wet and lacking electricity.

-Celebrities, among them supermodel Gisele Bündchen and pop star Anitta, have been sharing links and information about where and how to donate to help flood victims.
+Celebrities, among them supermodel Gisele Bündchen who is from Rio Grande do Sul, have been sharing links and information about where and how to donate to help flood victims.
 Churches, businesses, schools and ordinary citizens around the country have been rallying to provide support.

 The U.N. refugee agency is distributing blankets and mattresses.
-It is sending additional items, such as emergency shelters, kitchen sets, blankets, solar lamps and hygiene kits, from its stockpiles in northern Brazil and elsewhere in the region.
+It’s sending additional items, such as emergency shelters, kitchen sets, blankets, solar lamps and hygiene kits, from its stockpiles in northern Brazil and elsewhere in the region.

 On Thursday, Brazil’s federal government announced a package of 50.9 billion reais ($10 billion) for employees, beneficiaries of social programs, the state and municipalities, companies and rural producers in Rio Grande do Sul.

-The same day, the Brazilian air force parachuted over two tons of food and water to areas that are inaccessible due to blocked roads.
+The same day, the Brazilian air force parachuted more than two tons of food and water to areas that are inaccessible because of blocked roads.
 The navy has sent three vessels to help those affected, among them the Atlantic Multipurpose Aircraft Ship, which it said is considered the largest warship in Latin America.
 It arrived on the state’s coast Saturday.

 The U.S. has sent $20,000 for personal hygiene kits and cleaning supplies and will be providing an additional $100,000 in humanitarian assistance through existing regional programs, White House national security spokesman John Kirby said Friday.